James Newland: First World War

 On 17 August 1914, Newland transferred to the newly raised Australian Imperial Force following the British Empire's declaration of war on Germany and her allies.
 Assigned to the 12th Battalion, he was made its regimental quartermaster sergeant and embarked from Hobart aboard HMAT Geelong on 20 October, bound for Egypt.
-Following a brief stop in Western Australia, the troopship arrived at its destination seven weeks later.
-The 12th Battalion spent the following four months training in the Egyptian desert.
+After a brief stop in Western Australia, the troopship arrived at its destination seven weeks later.
+The 12th Battalion spent the next four months training in the Egyptian desert.

 At the commencement of the Gallipoli Campaign, the 3rd Australian Brigade—of which the 12th Battalion was part—was designated as the covering force for the ANZAC landing, and as such was the first unit ashore on 25 April 1915, at approximately 04:30.
 Newland was wounded in the days following the landing, suffering a gunshot wound to his arm, and was evacuated to the 1st General Hospital.
 While at the hospital, he was commissioned as a second lieutenant on 22 May, before returning to the 12th Battalion four days later.

 Newland was engaged in operations on the Gallipoli Peninsula until 9 June, when he was withdrawn from the area and placed in command of the 12th Battalion's transport elements stationed in Egypt.
 Promoted to lieutenant on 15 October, he was hospitalised for ten days in November due to dengue fever.
 Following the Allied evacuation of Gallipoli in December, the 12th Battalion returned to Egypt where Newland continued as transport officer.
 Promoted to captain on 1 March 1916, he was made adjutant of the 12th Battalion fifteen days later.
 It embarked for France and the Western Front later that month.

-Disembarking at Marseilles, the 12th Battalion was initially posted to the Fleurbaix sector of France.
+Disembarking at Marseille, the 12th Battalion was initially posted to the Fleurbaix sector of France.
 After involvement in minor operations, it transferred to the Somme in July, where it participated in the Battle of Pozières, its first major French action.
 Newland was posted to command A Company from 8 August, and was subsequently moved to Sausage Valley along with the rest of the 12th Battalion in preparation for an attack on Mouquet Farm.